denglinsui/denglinsui.github.io/_posts/read_bayesian/2020-07-19-bayesian-02-Slice-Sampler.md

 # Slice Sampler

+> Since there are some problems about mathjax, I also upload the pdf version <a href="https://denglinsui.github.io/pdf/Bayesian/02.pdf" target="_blank">「Bayesian」2 Slice Sampler</a>.

 ## Simple Slice Sampler

 The generation from a distribution with density $f(x)$ is equivalent to uniform generation on the subgraph of $f$,